8 of Adelaide City’s Free Attractions

 The front of the South Australian Museum.

-The South Australian Museum is once again free and houses many exhibits showcasing life in mainly South Australia.
+The South Australian Museum is once again free and houses many exhibits showcasing life in South Australia.

 The Giant Squid’s head is on the fourth floor of the museum.